wademauger/Richland-Jekyll/README.md

 ## Other Notes

 - I have SSH Access to the server.
 If you take over this project, ask me for it and I can give you access.
 You should really only need this if you choose to overhaul this system.
 That is something you can do, but make sure you have a good reason for it.
 You should also note that our current server setup disallows running a whole lot of stuff.
 Compiling the project to static files and pushing that to the server works well for this reason.
+- There's a +100 mb pdf file of ordinances that I didn't check into the code base, but is on the AWS server.
+I should really move that in with GLFS but meh effort.

 ---